danaevenhaim/testing-app/testFile.md

-ThIS is a test file
+ThIS is a test FILE

 It has some lines